skokal01/frontendjs/README.md

 Instructions for getting the webapp working

-1. Create a fork of this repository before starting any development.
-All of your work should be checked into this fork.
+1. Download this repo as a zip file and extract to your local file system
 2. Download and install node.js and npm for your OS.
 3. cd into the same directory as this README and run ```npm install```
 4. Start the server by running ```node index.js```